2015 SEA Games: Sponsors

-A total of 100 sponsors, comprising 4 Main sponsors, 10 Official sponsors, 27 Official partners and 59 Official supporters contributed to the 2015 Southeast Asian Games.
-The broadcasting rights of the main sponsor MediaCorp is owned by MediaCorp TV.
+A total of 100 sponsors, comprising 4 main sponsors, 10 official sponsors, 27 official partners and 59 official supporters contributed to the 2015 Southeast Asian Games.

 The Games

 Opening ceremony

 The opening ceremony was held on Friday, 5 June 2015, beginning at 20:15 SST (UTC+8) at the National Stadium in Singapore, the first major opening ceremony for a sporting event in the new venue.
 Organised by the Singapore Armed Forces, which has also been responsible for the annual National Day Parade, they were supported by a creative team with Beatrice Chia-Richmond serving as Creative Director.
 The ceremony was helmed by more than 5,000 performers and volunteers and supported by 3,500 soldiers.
-Given the enclosed nature of the stadium, extensive use of an aerial system to allow suspension and movement of performers and props are possible.
-Floor projection are accomplished using 160 multimedia high-definition projectors.
+Given the enclosed nature of the stadium, extensive use of an aerial system to allow suspension and movement of performers and props were possible.
+Floor projections was accomplished using 160 multimedia high-definition projectors.
 The time 20:15 was chosen to start the opening ceremony to mark the year 2015, the year which Singapore hosted the 28th Southeast Asian Games.

 Tony Tan Keng Yam, President of Singapore declared the games open, while former footballer, Fandi Ahmad and his son and current footballer, Irfan Fandi lit the cauldron.